perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 ![Alt text](https://github.com/crumpsandmuffin/Guides/blob/main/DNSCrypt%20and%20Pihole/Images/image-7.png)

 Looks fine?
 Let's move to the next step.
+If there is something here you will have to work out what process that is, stop it and remove it but it should be empty now if you have started with a clean OS.

 ### Step 5

 Initial configuration and test running.

-Now that we have a basic base line let's do a test run of the `dnscrypt-proxy` program.
+Now that we have a base configuration let's do a test run of the `dnscrypt-proxy` program.

 `./dnscrypt-proxy`